-Traditional Chinese Art has varied due to change in times and due to change in dynasties.
-Important religious figures have also played a role in development of Chinese art.
+Traditional Chinese Art has varied due to changes in times and due to changes in dynasties.
+Important religious figures have also played a role in the development of Chinese art.

 These works not only reflect the culture of China but also the talent which people possessed.

 Ancient China Art Facts for Kids

 - Chinese art dates back over 10,000 years.

 - Calligraphy is a respected Chinese art form.

 - Terracotta Army was built in 210 BC.